Up to 6 months 0% APR Financing Available! Learn More >

 The efficiency rating percentage of a furnace shows how effective it is in converting air to heat.
 This is important because it affects your energy consumption and how much money you will spend on heating your home.
 A heater with a higher efficiency rating requires a lower BTU input number to heat your home.
 A smaller heater with a high enough BTU output can heat your home just as well as a larger heater.
 Efficient furnaces are also safer and more eco-friendly.

-Get the Furnace You Need at Ingram's Water & Air
+Get the Furnace You Need at IWAE

 Leave your comment